PgBiel/elembic/src/element.typ

 // (Rules no longer apply here)
 #let reset(..args, mode: auto) = {
   assert(args.named() == (:), message: "element.reset: unexpected named arguments")
-  assert(mode == auto or mode == style-modes.normal or mode == style-modes.light or mode == style-modes.stateful, message: "element.reset: invalid mode, must be auto or e.style-modes.(normal / light / stateful)")
+  assert(mode == auto or mode == style-modes.normal or mode == style-modes.leaky or mode == style-modes.stateful, message: "element.reset: invalid mode, must be auto or e.style-modes.(normal / leaky / stateful)")

   let filters = args.pos().map(it => if type(it) == function { data(it) } else { x })
   assert(filters.all(x => type(x) == dictionary and "eid" in x), message: "element.reset: invalid arguments, please provide a function or element data with at least an 'eid'")